goblinfactory/konsole/README.md

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

-## `TestConsole` vs `Mock<IConsole>`
+## `MockConsole` vs `Mock<IConsole>`

-Below is a comparison of how someone might test an Invoice class using a traditional `Mock<IConsole>` and the same test, using a `Konsole.TestConsole`.
+Below is a comparison of how someone might test an Invoice class using a traditional `Mock<IConsole>` and the same test, using a `Konsole.MockConsole`.
 To make it a fair comparison I'm comparing to [NSubstitute](http://nsubstitute.github.io/) which is quite terse and one of my favourite mocking frameworks.

 ```csharp